 Before I discuss these guidelines, let me review some common sense approaches parents can take:

-- Parents should ask their kids to report any pain or other problem resulting form carrying a backpack.
+- Parents should ask their kids to report any pain or other problem resulting from carrying a backpack.
 If the pain is severe or persistent, get it checked out by your doctor.

 - Try to limit the weight of the load.
 This may be achieved by talking to your child’s school.
 Also, try to pack objects/books that are only absolutely necessary.

-- Perhaps the students can be allowed to stop at their lockers through the day instead of having to carry all of their books to all classes.
+- Perhaps the students can be allowed to stop at their lockers throughout the day instead of having to carry all of their books to all classes.

 - Some textbooks need not be transported back and forth from home to school all the time.